cyberbotics/webots/docs/wiki_flu.md

 ## Backward compatibility mechanism
 We introduced a backward compatibility mechanism (see [#3619](https://github.com/cyberbotics/webots/pull/3619)) to adapt worlds automatically.
 The mechanism will be launch when you open a world in the R2022a version.
 Nevertheless, the mechanism has limited capabilities and it is likely you will need to assist the world adaptation.
-Indeed, all the "world PROTO" won't be fixed.

 * If your world or PROTO does not contain too many objects, you should simply adapt them as wanted using the interface and save it.

-* If your world or PROTO is too complex to be handled by hand, you should directly use the script to convert it to FLU (see [automatic conversion to ENU/FLU](#automatic-conversion-to-ENU/FLU)), or refer to the [conversion process](#conversion-process) below.
+* If your world or PROTO is too complex to be handled by hand, you should directly use the script to convert it to ENU/FLU (see [automatic conversion to ENU/FLU](#automatic-conversion-to-ENU/FLU)).

 In any case, it is important to understand how Webots nodes are affected by the update and how they should be rotated to preserve the old behavior: